JaredReando/beep-boop/README.md

 ## Description

-_A web application that takes a number from a user and returns a range of number from 0 to the user inputted number with the following exceptions:_
+_A web application that takes a number from a user and returns an integer list from 0 to the user inputted number with the following exceptions:_

 - Numbers that contain a 0 are replaced (all digits) with "Beep!"
 - Numbers that contain a 1 are replaced (all digits) with "Boop!"